wowawi/.github/help.md

 Premium Features
 ----------------
-Import builds, save builds and compare builds are premium features.
-There are two ways of accessing these features, both accessed by clicking on the Premium access menu item in either the version menu or the calculator options menu.
+Import builds, save builds, share builds and compare builds are premium features.
+There are two ways of accessing these features.

-- The Freemium options allows you to access these features for a limited time, by watching a "rewarded ad".
-After watching the ad, the premium features will be available for a short time.
-Sometimes the button to watch an ad is disabled.
-This will happen if you are already able to access premium features (i.e. you have recently watched a rewarded ad or you have subscribed).
-It is possible that rewarded ads are unavailable or cannot be served at a give time.
-This typically occurs if your network connectivity is poor or the ad provider has no ads available.
-Privacy settings and tracking options can limit the supply.
+- Temporary access can be gained by watching a "rewarded" ad.
+This is the freemium option and is automatically shown whenever a premium feature is requested.
+The freemium option can also be accessed via the version menu.

+Note: When the freemium popup sheet shows, a rewarded ad is requested for viewing.
+Sometimes, the ad provider does not have any ads available to show and in this case the freemium option is unavailable.
+It is possible to increase the supply of ads available by ensuring that you are not on a VPN when loading the app and allowing tracking.

 - Premium mode gives you full access to all premium features whilst your are subscribed.
 It also disables all advertising.